lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 - The program user interface is now your **browser**
 - The only way to communicate with your Rails app is through **HTTP requests**

 There is no `rake` here.
-Also, do not create your Rails app in `fullstack-challenges` ⛔️
+Also, do not create your Rails app in `fullstack-challenges`.

+⛔️ Please do not copy/paste solutions from previous exercises, try to rewrite them from scratch.

 ```bash
 cd ~/code/<user.github_nickname>